jpalmerr/CV/README.md

 Whilst at ITV, I received training.
 This included completing a 3 day workshop with Underscore's Dave Gurnell.

 After 20 months I was promoted to Core Scala Engineer.
 My focus switched to our content api's, again engaging with 3rd parties.
 My role extended to helping design microservice architecture and supporting fellow engineers.
+This included an early adoption of Scala3 within the company, which I had prepared for by studying Dotty.
 I also engaged in the out of hours on call process.
 I then became part of a new, cross functional, agile delivery team, responsible for a new live streaming strategy.

 ## Education